Why PyWry¶

 Built for data workflows¶

-- Toolbar system with 18 Pydantic input components across 7 layout positions
+- Toolbar system with 18 declarative Pydantic input components across 7 layout positions to easily add headers, sidebars, and overlays.

 Production-ready¶

-- Deploy Mode with Redis backend for horizontal scaling and RBAC
+- Deploy Mode with an optional Redis backend for horizontal scaling.

-- Token authentication and CSRF protection out of the box
+- Security built-in: Token authentication, CSRF protection, and CSP headers out of the box.

 Cross-platform¶